Felipe Maíllo Salgado: Other Novels

-Autumn Suite is the story of a middle age sailor desperatedly fighting against the unfolding events of his existence.
+Autumn Suite is the story of a middle age sailor desperately fighting against the unfolding events of his existence.
 During this work, the word "nothing" becomes a recurring theme, implying to the reader the futility of making efforts to revert destiny.
 The author displays throughout the whole work a wide variety of uses of the first person while the main character reflects on life.